Baby Looney Tunes: Production

-In 1997, Warner Bros.
-Animation announced the show as an upcoming series.
-In January 2001, they ended production and the pilot aired on June 3, 2001.
-They restarted production 5 days later and re-ended production; and the show started as a full series on July 28, 2001.
+In January 2002, it was announced Warner Bros.
+Animation would be developing a TV series featuring baby versions of the Looney Tunes characters under the working title of Looney Tunes Babies The idea for the series came about from the successful Looney Tunes Lovables (later revamped as Baby Looney Tunes) line of merchandise.

+As a cost saving measure, the show hired Canadian voice actors rather than the current voice actors for the Looney Tunes characters, with the exception of Granny's actor June Foray, who'd voiced the character since the 1950s.
+As the show was aimed at an audience of 2- to 5-year-olds, the style of the show used softer pastel colors and watercolor backgrounds to reflect the gentler tone of the series.
+An educational expert also examined the series, even though it wasn't explicitly designed to be educational.

 Music

 Underscoring for the series was written by veteran animation composers Steven and Julie Bernstein.
 They were nominated for a Daytime Emmy (Outstanding Music Direction and Composition) in 2006.
 They also composed the score for the Easter movie, Baby Looney Tunes' Eggs-traordinary Adventure, writing the music and lyrics for the featured songs.

 Home media

 Warner Home Video has released 15 of the 53 episodes of Baby Looney Tunes, including the DVD of the only Baby Looney Tunes movie: Eggs-traordinary Adventure.

-In the United Kingdom, 4 volumes were released on DVD from July 15, 2013.
-Each disc contains 4 half-hour episodes.
+In the United Kingdom, four volumes were released on DVD on July 15, 2013.
+Each disc contains four half-hour episodes.